PointyCastle/pointycastle/tutorials/hmac.md

 If using the registry, invoke the `Mac` factory with the name of the HMAC algorithm.
-The name of the HMAC algorithm is the name of the digest algorithm followed by "/HMAC" (e.g. "HMAC/SHA-1").
+The name of the HMAC algorithm is the name of the digest algorithm followed by "/HMAC" (e.g. "SHA-1/HMAC").

 ```
 import 'package:pointycastle/pointycastle.dart';

-final hmac = new Mac("HMAC/SHA-256");
+final hmac = new Mac("SHA-256/HMAC");
 ```

 #### Without the registry

-If the registry is not used, explicitly import the libraries that contain the HMAC and digest algorithm implementation classes and instantiate the objects directly.
+If the registry is not used, explicitly import the libraries with the `HMac` class and the digest algorithm class.  and instantiate the objects directly.

 ```
 import "package:pointycastle/api.dart";